joe-gz/trans.hit/README.md

 # trans.hit
-This app allows users to comment and complain about Metro issues
+This app allows user to be validated through a sign in method to comment and complain about Metro issues